Skip to content

 • You can use jam as a filling or frosting for cakes

-• Stir it into bundt cake recipe instead of sugar
+• Stir it into a bundt cake recipe instead of sugar

 • Mix in with pound or regular cake batter